DAVE WEGENERVisual Arts @ BHHS since 1997 (and @ THS in 1996-97)

 Welcome to STUDIO ART!

-- eighty 30-minute pages in a SKETCHBOOK (mixed media on pages no larger than 8x10" and no smaller than 4x6")
+- SKETCHBOOK... a quality page of sketching every day for 80 days. (mixed media in a book no larger than 8x10" and no smaller than 4x6")

 Display Info Format for Renditions from ART HISTORY